aspiers/git-deps/INSTALL.md

 experts who have suggestions about other ways to install are [warmly encouraged to submit them](CONTRIBUTING.md).

-*   Install `browserify`.
-For example (at least on Linux) if you want it to be accessible directly from the command-line then you can use the `-g` option of `npm` by running this as `root`:

-         npm install -g browserify

 *   To install the required Javascript libraries, you will need [`npm`](https://www.npmjs.com/) installed, and then type:

         cd git_deps/html
         npm install
-        browserify -t coffeeify -d js/git-deps-graph.coffee -o js/bundle.js
+        node_modules/.bin/browserify -t coffeeify -d js/git-deps-graph.coffee -o js/bundle.js

     (If you are developing `git-deps` then replace `browserify` with `watchify -v` in order to continually regenerate `bundle.js` whenever any of the input files change.)

+*   Optionally install `browserify` globally so that it's on your `$PATH` and therefore executable directly rather than having to specify the `node_modules/.bin` prefix.
+For example (at least on Linux) you can use the `-g` option of `npm` by running this as `root`:

+         npm install -g browserify

-*   You will need the [Flask](http://flask.pocoo.org/) Python module installed.
+*   You will need the [Flask](http://flask.pocoo.org/) Python module installed, but that should have already been taken care of by the base installation described above (e.g. via `pip`).

 Now you should be able to run `git deps --serve` and point your browser at the URL it outputs.